jfking50/jfking50.github.io/_posts/2022-02-18-plotly-markdown.md

   libdir = "/assets/images/plotly-markdown/lib")
 ```

 Then, open the html file in a text editor and delete the first line: <!DOCTYPE html>.
+While you're at it, check the paths following the lines that begin with <script src=.
+The way I have my GitHub pages organized, the path should begin with a "/".
 Finally, in a markdown portion of the file (not a code chunk), I can use this to render the plot:

 ```
 <iframe src="/assets/images/plotly-markdown/p1.html" width="100%" height="800" id="igraph" scrolling="no" seamless="seamless" frameBorder="0"> </iframe>